Fine German-style beer – a worthy inspiration

 I discovered sour beer while on vacation in Sonoma.
 We were dining at Woodfour, a brewery and restaurant in the charming town of Sebastopol.
 Not only do they serve some of the finest food in town, but they also make fantastic beers, right on the premises.
 Needless to say, I couldn’t resist ordering a tasting flight!
 The first beer on the lineup was their Berliner Weisse (Berlin White), a German-style beer made with sour mash.
 Bone-dry, complex and utterly refreshing, this beer reminded me of wine.
 I was smitten… and sour beers have been a favorite ever since.

-Here, sour beer finds its way into a thirst-quenching summer punch!
+Here, sour beer finds its way into a thirst-quenching and summery rum punch.
 Tart cherry juice, cherry liqueur and light rum mix perfectly with the light beer… and the blend is brightened with a squeeze of fresh lime juice.
 Light and super-refreshing, it’s the kind of punch you’ll love to drink on a hot, lazy day.
+It also makes a fantastic party punch!

 Raising a glass of this punch to you… cheers!